LukeDickerson19/window-switcher-workaround/README.md

 anyone knows hows to get the order of the Task Manager please let me know (so we could use "Manual Sort" instead of "Do not sort" :D)!

+UPDATE April 14 2024: added desktop_next and desktop_prev script args for feature to switch desktops.

 ```

 ### Setup